kmeisthax/icCanvas/README.md

 2. Support an intuitive drawing workflow.
 3. Support a wide variety of platforms.

+##Building

+1. Install cmake
+2. Run the script of your choice to create the build system
+3. Compile icCanvas with the build system

 ##Architecture

 To support ports to a wide variety of platforms and still have decent UX, we